DFE-Digital/npq-registration/docs/tte_contracts.md

-# NPQ Contracts
+# TTE Contracts

-NPQ Contract holds values that are used to calculate monthly financial statements for a lead provider and cohort.
+TTE Contract holds values that are used to calculate monthly financial statements for a lead provider and cohort.

 ## Schema Design